kallisp/WeatherRouting/README.md

 * Manually Install PostgreSQL (app runs in version 13)
 </br>

-* Run init_db.py in order to create DB as well as tables and indexing
+* Run init_db.py in order to add extensions, create DB as well as tables and indexing

 ```bash
 python init_db.py